The Obvious Choice System

-Power Plays Lab and the Power Plays Black Book give you the roadmap I wish I’d had when politics and power plays hit – something that tells you what’s really going on, names their moves, gives you options, protects your emotional state and proves this is a skills gap you can close, not a battle you can never win.
+The Obvious Choice System gives you the roadmap I wish I’d had when I kept being passed over – something that shows you what’s really going on, names the patterns quietly holding you back, gives you options, protects your emotional state and proves this is a skills gap you can close, not a battle you can never win.

-Now let me show you what Power Plays Lab actually is and how it works in practice.
+Now let me show you what The Obvious Choice System actually is and how it works in practice.

-This isn’t theory or guesswork; it’s the same approach I’ve used and refined over years of navigating people, power and politics with clients – a proven, on‑the‑job system for professionals who are done wasting energy on drama and want skills they can use immediately.
+This isn’t theory or guesswork; it’s the same structured approach I’ve used and refined over years of helping mid‑career professionals understand people, power and politics at work – a practical system for those who are done hoping hard work will be noticed and want a deliberate way to become harder to overlook.

 .